Markets in Paris 2026: Food Markets, Flea Markets and Opening Days (The Complete Guide)

 Mouffetard Market

 The Moffatt Market is located in the 5th arrondissement of Paris.
-One of the oldest markets in Paris (probably created in 1654, although there is evidence that it also existed in the 14th century).
-A charming market that preserves the memory of medieval Paris thanks to the ancient houses and cobblestones like they can be found in few places in Paris.
-It is recommended to come to the market on Sunday morning and enjoy the music Chansons In public and open-air dancing (in the square next to the Saint-Madre church).
+It is one of the oldest markets in Paris (it was probably created in 1654, although there is evidence that trade took place as early as the 14th century).
+The market is charming and preserves the memory of medieval Paris thanks to the ancient houses and cobblestones.
+It is recommended to go to the market on a Sunday morning and enjoy the music Chansons In public and open-air dancing in the square next to the Saint-Madre church.
 When you visit you will understand why not only me, but also Six rainbows In love with this market.

 The market offers a selection of cheeses, bakeries, vegetables and fruits, as well as cafes and bars.
 Its proximity to the Sorbonne makes the market particularly popular among students in the area.